opencog/opencog/examples/README.md

 openpsi         - An example implementation of openpsi to control a simple
                   agent.

-learning        - Various learning algorithm examples.
-For now only the miner.
+miner           - Collection of examples of the pattern miner.

 Stale Examples:
 ---------------